arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-2.md

     Assert.True(ns.TrueForAll(n => n <= 50));
 }
 ```

+Notice that you are not just generating random numbers: you are generating random numbers *that satisfy a custom domain rule you defined*, in this case simply *being smaller than 50`.

 If `arbitraryNumber` is neither an `int` nor a collection of `int`, of course you cannot directly use it to feed the `squareIsNotNegative(int n)` function.<br/>
 This is one of the challenges in Property Testing.
 While in TDD you can just manage values, in PBT you have to deal with *abstractions* of values.<br/>